Easy DIY Christmas gifts for the home

 Teacup candles

 Vintage glass, china and ceramic cupboard knobs make a lovely hook display for bags and jewellery.
 Collect a mix from flea markets and screw five or six to a painted length of wood.
-The finished effect is intricate and pretty, just like this one from IonaDesign, and can be customised to the person receiving the gift.
+The finished effect is really pretty and can be customised to the recipient.

 Lemon salt scrub